LDAP authentication for database cluster access

 Prerequisites

-• Before deploying a cluster with LDAP configurations using the API, an LDAP server must be present in your environment.
+• Before you deploy a cluster with LDAP configurations using the API, an LDAP server must be present in your environment.

-• Before authentication via LDAP, the user must exist in PostgreSQL.
+• Before a user can authenticate via LDAP, the user must exist in PostgreSQL.

 Configure LDAP via the API

-After setting up the LDAP server, deploy the cluster using the API.
-This will configure LDAP authentication.
+After setting up the LDAP server, deploy the cluster using the API to configure LDAP authentication.

 Creating a new cluster to use LDAP